Becoming a Lactation Consultant?

 Can Health e-Learning help me to get clinical experience?

 No, sorry - other than to refer you to the ILCA website (look under Education/Student Resources on their website).

 Can I get my General Education courses with Health e-Learning?

 All licensed, registered or recognized health professionals are deemed by IBLCE to have met this criteria.
 For those who are not health professionals the eight Group 1 subjects must be obtained from an accredited college or university and each be of one academic term in length.
 Health e-Learning does NOT provide these subjects.

 Of the six additional subjects required Medical Terminology and Professional Ethics can be obtained from Health e-Learning.

 OK I've definitely decided I want to become a Lactation Consultant.
 I'm going to enroll into the BreastEd Series.
 Are there any other courses that you recommend?

 Congratulations on your decision.
-Yes, ET01 Ethics for Lactation Consultants will be beneficial, and the annual GOLD Conference will be invaluable.
+Yes, ET01 Ethics for Lactation Consultants will be beneficial, and the Expert Lectures will be invaluable.
 Then, in the February of the year you are taking the Exam, enroll into Lactation Exam Practice.
 You'll be very well prepared and confident.